Word REF Field Troubleshooting | Broken Source Errors and Linked Number Pointers

 Once you insert or move a figure, any manually typed numbering can become wrong immediately.

-What cross-references actually solve
+What linked pointers actually solve

 - They let the body text point to figure and table numbers without manual retyping